AutohomeCorp/dbtree/README-EN.md

 ## Features

+* organize tables as folders
 * browse important schema information
 * show only one table delegate if the table is split into hundreds or thousands.
 * update table comment, column comment online handily.
 * support mysql, sql server
-* organize tables as folders.

 ## Demo